MohdChand786/MohdChand786/README.md

 ### 🔥 Featured Projects

 - 💸 **Student Financial Manager** — A tool to help students track earnings & expenses
 - 🌐 **Personal Portfolio Website** — Built from scratch using HTML, CSS, and animations
-- 📊 **Data Science Projects** — Applied concepts from Cisco & Simplilearn courses

 ---